pbyrne84/pbyrne84.github.io/README.md

 ## Index
 1. [zio2playground](#zio2playground) - ZIO 2 project exampling logging and http with telemetry (B3), shared test layers, testing etc.
 2. [Scala Circe Error Handling](#scala-circe-error-rendering) - Change the error rendering to be informative to other humans
-3. [Case Class Pretty Rendering][scala-case-class-prettification] - This is useful for showing diffs in scalatest as it renders better.
+3. [Case Class Pretty Rendering](#scala-case-class-prettification) - This is useful for showing diffs in scalatest as it renders better.
+4. [Scala http mock](#scalahttpmock) - A proof of concept replacement for wiremock
 3. [PHPStorm based projects](#PHPStorm-based-projects) - Historic intellij plugin life cycle

 ## <a name="zio2playground"> zio2playground